efeenesc/c-twig-server/README.md

 ## About

-This server is an extremely crash-prone and vulnerable HTTP server written in C (ISO99) with just about enough functionality to serve basic HTML content.
+This server is an extremely crash-prone and vulnerable HTTP server written in C (ISO99) with just about enough functionality barely to serve basic HTML content.

 Like its namesake, applying a tiny bit of force is enough to break it.
 It is cool to look at and play around with when found in the wild.